 The Worth County School District has a strong financial position.
 In recent years, our strategy has been to increase fund balances, by reducing inefficiency in budgets, maximizing cost/benefit analysis, and improving internal controls.
 Fund balances in the School District's governmental funds are at the highest level in many years.
 The School District relies on its fund balances to finance new construction projects and renovations, as well as maintenance to facilities and the transportation fleet.
 In July 2023, the School District announced a renovation project for the Worth County Football Stadium.
-The stadium renovation will include a new stadium fieldhouse, concession stands, public restrooms, and ticket windows.
-The project will include demolition of the existing fieldhouse, concession stands, public restrooms, and ticket windows.
+The stadium renovation included a new stadium fieldhouse, concession stands, public restrooms, and ticket windows.
+The project also included the demolition of the existing fieldhouse, concession stands, public restrooms, and ticket windows.
+At June 30, 2024, the renovation project was still in process.
+The construction completion date was August 20, 2024.

 The School District continues to reduce its balances in long term liabilities.
 Currently, all proceeds from Special Local Option Sales Tax will be used to repay our bonds associated with the new Worth County High School until fiscal year 2043.
+Proceeds from the Special Local Option Sales Tax have increased consistently for several years.

 Although the School District has a strong financial position, the School District does face exposures from several factors that could have negative impacts to the School District's fiscal health.
 The School District has many exposures related to costs of operations.
-In Fiscal Year 2023, inflation increased the cost of materials across all departments of the School District.
-It was also announced in spring 2023 that the School District costs for the State Health plan participation for all participating employees would increase over \$7,600 annually per employee by 2026.
+In fiscal year 2024, inflation continued to increase the cost of materials and services across all departments of the School District.
+It was also announced in spring 2024 that the School District costs for the State Health plan participation for all participating employees would increase again for fiscal year 2025.
+Employer cost for certified employee health insurance has risen to \$1,760 per month in fiscal year 2025 from \$945 per month in fiscal year 2023.
 Labor shortages in the region have created a higher demand for skilled workers.
 The School District has provided employees with salary and benefit increases to remain competitive in the labor market.
 Staffing shortages are expected to continue to be a challenge in the near future.

 Inflation and economic uncertainty also threaten to impact the state and local economy.
 The School District will have to mitigate any loss of revenue, as any downturn in the state or local economy creates a negative impact on the School District's financial position.
 Following the Covid-19 pandemic, federal funding related to the Coronavirus Aid, Relief, and Economic Act and the American Rescue Plan Act provided another avenue for revenue support to assist in meeting the needs of the School District.
-However, the School District will exhaust this funding in fiscal year 2024, resulting in a larger reliance on state and local support.
+The School District completed grants associated with these funding sources in fiscal year 2024.
+As a result, the School District will have larger reliance on state and local support moving forward.